Bed Risers

 bed risers used to raise furnitures

-They can indeed.
+They can, indeed.
 Bed risers aren't just limited to the elevation of beds.
 Often termed "furniture risers," they can be placed under furniture legs to lift light and heavy furniture.
 Your sofa, couch, chair, table, and desk can all use furniture risers to match the room aesthetically, create additional storage space underneath, and increase the accessibility of the furniture.99

 Furniture risers can be adjustable, stackable, or screw-in.
 Wood, plastic, and steel are the materials they're available in.
 For light furniture, like a chair/bedroom table/desk, plastic or wood furniture risers should do the trick.
 For heavy furniture, like a sofa/couch/dining table, heavy-duty plastic, wood, or steel furniture risers might be needed.